-What are your top priorities at this moment.
+What are your top priorities at this moment?
 Being a father, wife, student, saving money, traveling?
-Take some time and right these things down.
-I’d even go as far to say rank them in order of importance.
+Take some time and write these things down.
+I’d even go as far as to say rank them in order of importance.
 But when you do these be aware that it’s ok if your priorities change.

 Maybe working on your side business is more of a priority than hitting the gym.
 Are you ok with the tradeoffs that come with that?

-Maybe getting back into shape is more of a priority then personal relationships.
+Maybe getting back into shape is more of a priority than personal relationships.
 Are you ok with the tradeoffs that come with that?

-Maybe seeing 50 Shades Darker is more of a priority then going to the game with your boys.
+Maybe seeing 50 Shades Darker is more of a priority than going to the game with your boys.
 Are you ok with the tradeoffs that come with that?

 CREATE A MORNING… OR SOME KIND OF ROUTINE